-We ran the Dicke state circuits on the Quantinuum H1-2E simulator using $max(150,4*num\_states)$ shots where $num\_states = \Comb{N}{K}$.
+Adding the averages of the $N_s$ sample values per random variable, we get an estimator $\overline{\mathcal{S}}$ for $\langle \mathcal{S} \rangle_{\rho}$.
+To determine a sufficient number of sample value $N_s$ per random variable, we use Hoeffding's inequality~\cite{hoeffding1963probability} for a $\gamma$-confidence interval of size $\pm\epsilon$ (where the tightness of the bound depends on the actual variance of the random variables):

+Plugging in the values from the previous paragraph, we get the following sample complexities: Either we prepare our state $\rho$ for sampling for each of the $1+3\tbinom{N}{2}\approx 1.5N^2$ terms in Equation~\eqref{eq:dicke-fidelity-pauli} approximately $N_s\approx 92(2.5-\tfrac{3}{2N})$ times, or we prepare our state $\rho$ for sampling for each of the 3 terms in Equation~\eqref{eq:dicke-fidelity-commuting} approximately $N_s\approx17N^2+46N+92$ times.

+\emph{Empirical.} Although these numbers significantly improve existing sampling overhead estimation techniques for this fidelity lower bound~\cite{somma2006lower}, it is still prohibitive for our larger Dicke state hardware experiments.
+Hence, we ran the Dicke state circuits on the Quantinuum H1-2E simulator first and estimated that $\max(150,4\tbinom{N}{K})$ shots per each of the three measurement basis were sufficient for a $68$\%-confidence interval of size $\pm0.1$.
+Note that this is smaller than the derived polynomial values for $N_s$ when restricted to $K<N\leq 10$.

 Figure~\ref{fig:shots-dicke} shows cumulative measurements of bounds on quantum fidelity $\dickefidelity{N}K{}$.
 The left plot shows bounds on quantum fidelity for Dicke state $\dicke{8}{4}$ \& the right plot shows the bounds for Dicke state $\dicke{10}{4}$ on H1-2 quantum device.